Girilambone, New South Wales: Settler history

+Thomas Hartman became a hotel keeper, at Girilambone.
+He lived there for many years, but subsequently moved to Sydney, where he died seven months later, in June 1904.

 When the Main Western railway line reached Girilambone in 1884, a government village was surveyed on the eastern side of the new railway line and the railway station was built on that eastern side.
 The railway station opened, in 1884, with the name 'Giralambone', The station's name was altered to its current form in 1889.